 MHR300 – Unsigned Int 16 – Modbus Address 40300 – Read / Write (Numeric Display)

 MHR301 – Unsigned Int 16 – Modbus Address 40301 – Read / Write (Multi-State Text Indicator)

-Indicator objects refer to single bits or words in the PLC that can signal an object on the HMI screen.
-The control these tags are done by the PLC program.
+Indicator objects refer to single bits or words in the PLC that can signal an object on the C-More HMI screen.
+The control of these tags are done by the PLC program.
 Our C-More EA9 will just react to this information.

 The indicator light object is an electronic version of a typical pushbutton indicator light normally found on control panels.
 This indicator light object can be assigned a tag name and used to indicate the status of bits in the PLC.